-The comparison of the losses over time shows a persistent trend for an increase in the number of events and their damage to the economy, with the atmospheric perils that include weather, hydrological and climate-related hazards have been increasingly dominating the global risk exposure and account for the lion’s share of all events with 78%.
+The comparison of the losses over time shows a persistent trend for an increase in the number of events and their damage to the economy, with the atmospheric perils that include weather, hydrological and climate-related hazards have been increasingly dominating the global risk exposure and account for the lion’s share of all events with 78 per cent.
 As demonstrated over and over again, geographic distribution of impact differs dramatically between developed and developing countries.

 Given the extensive socio-economic impacts associated with hydro-meteorological hazards and conditions, availability of hydro-meteorological and climate information is critical for risk assessment and development of strategies for risk reduction and financial risk transfer.

-The sixteenth session of the World Meteorological Congress (May 2011) requested the WMO Secretary-General to facilitate the development of weather, hydrological and climate services for insurance and other financial risk transfer markets, under the crosscutting framework of WMO DRR Programme and as a contribution to the Global Framework for Climate Services (GFCS).
+The sixteenth session of the World Meteorological Congress (May 2011) requested the WMO Secretary-General to facilitate the development of weather, hydrological and climate services for insurance and other financial risk transfer markets, under the crosscutting framework of WMO DRR Services and as a contribution to the Global Framework for Climate Services (GFCS).

 In this regard the WMO established the EAG-CSDRF to identify requirements for climate services for disaster risk financing in order to develop WMO guidelines for NMHS based on documentation of good practices in this area (EAG-CSDRF Terms of Reference - PDF).
-A concrete work plan has been developed to identify, document and synthesize good practices in this area and develop relevant requirements and guidelines for climate services to support different sectors in this area (See Table 1 and Table 2).
-Members of the EAG-CSDRF include, internationally recognized experts from (re)insurance, sector and other financial institutions, international agencies that are facilitating these markets in the developing countries, as well as experts from academia and climate research community as well as number of National Meteorological and Hydrological Services (NMHS) with experience in serving these markets (See Membership of the WMO Expert Advisory Group on Climate Services for Disaster Risk Financing (2012-2015)).
+A concrete work plan has been developed to identify, document and synthesize good practices in this area and develop relevant requirements and guidelines for climate services to support different sectors in this area (see Table 1 and Table 2).
+Members of the EAG-CSDRF include, internationally recognized experts from (re)insurance, sector and other financial institutions, international agencies that are facilitating these markets in the developing countries, as well as experts from academia and climate research community as well as number of National Meteorological and Hydrological Services (NMHSs) with experience in serving these markets (see membership of WMO EAG-CSFRF (2012-2015)).